tlecomte/friture/README.md

 Friture
 =======

-**Friture** is an application to display real-time visualisations of live audio data.
+**Friture** is an application to display real-time visualizations of live audio data.
 It provides level meters, scope, spectrum or spectrogram.

 This program can be useful for educational purposes, or to analyze the audio response of a hall, etc.